Reports on OEF/OIF/OND Veterans

 Gulf War and OEF/OIF/OND Veterans are seen at VA for a variety of reasons, but the top diagnoses are diseases of the musculoskeletal and connective system, such as disorders of the back, joints, or soft tissues.
 View a comparison of VA health care use by Gulf War and OEF/OIF/OND Veterans Oct.
 1, 2001 – Sept.
 30, 2013.

 Traumatic Brain Injury (TBI) and OEF/OIF/OND Veterans

 Data on OEF/OIF/OND veterans who show symptoms of TBI and seek care or benefits for TBI from VA.

 Explore findings from a study on VA health care use among OEF/OIF/OND Veterans between 2002-2010.

 VA health care use by women Veterans of OEF/OIF/OND is rising.
 In 2012, 7.5 times as many OEF/OIF/OND women Veterans used VA health care than in 2002.

 These reports describe only Veterans who have used VA health care.
-The Office of Public Health also conducts studies on health issues affecting Veterans to better serve their needs.
+The VA Epidemiology Program also conducts studies on health issues affecting Veterans to better serve their needs.